-Instead of meat I’ve used a wholesome, healthy filling of lentils, onion and carrot.
+Instead of meat I’ve used a wholesome, healthy and delicious filling of lentils, onion and carrot.

-In place of 100% traditional mashed potatoes, I’ve used a sweet cauliflower mash topping that’s both creamy tasting AND still entirely dairy free.
+And in place of 100% traditional mashed potatoes, I’ve used a sweet cauliflower mash topping that’s both creamy tasting AND still entirely dairy free!

 This dish takes will take you a little longer than my usual casserole recipes so I find it’s best to make it at the weekends.